germanox86/preco-tracker/README.md

+#Gecko API

+Started in 2014, CoinGecko is the world’s largest independent crypto data aggregator that is integrated with more than 1,000 crypto exchanges and lists more than 18,000 coins across 600+ categories.
+CoinGecko API offers the most comprehensive and reliable crypto market data through RESTful JSON endpoints.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.